brucejczhang/covid_data/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from COVerAGE-DB from Open Science Framework (OSF).
 -   `data/analysis_data` contains the cleaned dataset that was constructed and cleaned for the purpose of this analysis.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.